P/S Below 1 on 14 Global Exchanges: 12 Beat Their Local Benchmark

 A raw P/S screen without margin and ROE requirements would look very different.
 Grocery chains, fuel distributors, commodity traders, and capital-intensive businesses with high revenue but thin margins all qualify on P/S alone.
 Those businesses are often cheap on sales for a structural reason: the revenue doesn't translate into meaningful returns.

 The gross margin above 20% filter removes the thin-margin distributors and commodity businesses.
-The operating margin above 5% confirms that the gross margin isn't being consumed by operating costs.
-The ROE above 10% ensures the company is actually generating returns on its equity base, not just running at a loss or holding cash unprofitably.
+The operating margin above 5% confirms the gross margin isn't being consumed by operating costs.
+The ROE above 10% ensures the company is generating returns on its equity base, not just running at a loss or holding cash unprofitably.

 The Cash Period Question